Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Miguel Cabrera (.225 on-base percentage in past 10 games, 92 points below season-long percentage), battle starting pitcher Clarke Schmidt and the New York Yankees at Comerica Park, Thursday at 1:10 PM ET.
+Miguel Cabrera -- 4-for-5 with a double and three RBI in his most recent game -- will be in action for the Detroit Tigers versus the New York Yankees, with Gerrit Cole on the hill, on September 5 at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Yankees.
+He racked up three RBI (going 4-for-5 with a double) in his most recent game against the White Sox.

 Miguel Cabrera Game Info & Props vs. the Yankees